-(I) Not at customer's election.
-Establishing a customer relationship is not at the customer's election if a licensee acquires or is assigned a customer's policy from another financial institution or residual market mechanism and the customer does not have a choice about the licensee's acquisition or assignment.

-(II) Substantial delay of customer's transaction.
-Providing notice not later than when a licensee establishes a customer relationship would substantially delay the customer's transaction when the licensee and the individual agree over the telephone to enter into a customer relationship involving prompt delivery of the insurance product or service.

-(III) No substantial delay of customer's transaction.
-Providing notice not later than when a licensee establishes a customer relationship would not substantially delay the customer's transaction when the relationship is initiated in person at the licensee's office or through other means by which the customer may view the notice, such as on a web site.
+- (I) Establishing a customer relationship is not at the customer's election if a licensee acquires or is assigned a customer's policy from another financial institution or residual market mechanism and the customer does not have a choice about the licensee's acquisition or assignment. - (II) Providing notice not later than when a licensee establishes a customer relationship would substantially delay the customer's transaction when the licensee and the individual agree over the telephone to enter into a customer relationship involving prompt delivery of the insurance product or service. - (III) Providing notice not later than when a licensee establishes a customer relationship would not substantially delay the customer's transaction when the relationship is initiated in person at the licensee's office or through other means by which the customer may view the notice, such as on a web site. - 6.

-6. Delivery.
 When a licensee is required to deliver an initial privacy notice by this section, the licensee shall deliver it according to subsection (2)(F).
-If the licensee uses a short-form initial notice for non-customers according to paragraph (2)(C)4., the licensee may deliver its privacy notice according to subparagraph (2)(C)4.C.

-(B) Annual Privacy Notice to Customers Required.
+If the licensee uses a short-form initial notice for non-customers according to paragraph (2)(C)4., the licensee may deliver its privacy notice according to subparagraph (2)(C)4.C. - (B) Annual Privacy Notice to Customers. - 1.
+A licensee shall provide a clear and conspicuous notice to customers that accurately reflects its privacy policies and prac-

-1. General rule.
-A licensee shall provide a clear and conspicuous notice to customers that accurately reflects its privacy policies and practices not less than annually during the continuation of the customer relationship.
+- tices not less than annually during the continuation of the customer relationship.
 Annually means at least once in any period of twelve (12) consecutive months during which that relationship exists.
-A licensee may define the twelve (12)-consecutive-month period, but the licensee shall apply it to the customer on a consistent basis.

-2. Example.
-A licensee provides a notice annually if it defines the twelve (12)-consecutive-month period as a calendar year and provides the annual notice to the customer once in each calendar year following the calendar year in which the licensee provided the initial notice.
-For example, if a customer opens an account on any day of year 1, the licensee shall provide an annual notice to that customer by December 31 of year 2.
+A licensee may define the twelve- (12-) consecutive-month period, but the licensee shall apply it to the customer on a consistent basis. - 2.
+A licensee provides a notice annually if it defines the twelve- (12-) consecutive-month period as a calendar year and provides the annual notice to the customer once in each calendar year following the calendar year in which the licensee provided the initial notice.
+For example, if a customer opens an account on any day of year 1, the licensee will provide an annual notice to that customer by December 31 of year 2. - 3.
+A licensee that provides nonpublic personal information to nonaffiliated third parties only in accordance with subsections (4)(A), (4)(B), or (4)(C) and has not changed its policies and practices with regard to disclosing nonpublic personal information from the policies and practices that were disclosed in the most recent disclosure sent to consumers in accordance with this subsection or subsection (2)(A) is not required to provide an annual disclosure under this section until such time as the licensee fails to comply with any criteria described in this paragraph. - 4.

-3. Termination of customer relationship.
 A licensee is not required to provide an annual notice to a former customer.
 A former customer is an individual with whom a licensee no longer has a continuing relationship.